lennartaustenfeld/ReCoDa/README.md

 # Relicensing Combined Datasets (ReCoDa)

-The related article _Relicensing Combined Datasets_ was accepted at the Resource Track of the [15th IEEE International Conference on Semantic Computing (ICSC2021)](https://www.ieee-icsc.org/).
+The related article
+_Relicensing Combined Datasets_
+was accepted at the Resource Track of the [15th IEEE International Conference on Semantic Computing (ICSC2021)](https://www.ieee-icsc.org/).
 It will take place on January 27-29, 2021.
+A draft version is available as ([PDF file](https://papers.dice-research.org/2021/ICSC2021_ReCoDa/Relicensing-Combined-Datasets-ReCoDa-public.pdf)).

 ## Repository